 Take a new path – put a stop to osteoarthritis of the knee

-Arthrosis is a widespread disease, with estimates indicating that millions of people worldwide are affected by this joint disease.
+Arthrosis is a widespread disease, with estimates indicating that more than 12 million people in Germany are affected by this joint disease.
 This group includes young and athletic people, too.

 Arthrosis most often develops in the knee.
 The diagnosis can make those affected feel uncertain.
-Many fear that they will always live with knee pain from now on and that they will need to take analgesics (pain medication) to be able to move.
-They wonder how long they will still be able to pursue their hobbies or climb the stairs, and if there is any way out of pain besides medication, or delay an operation?
+Many fear that they will always have knee pain from now on and that they will need to take analgesics (pain medication) to be able to move.
+They wonder how long they will still be able to pursue their hobbies or climb the stairs, and at what point they may no longer be able to do anything without a prosthetic knee joint.
+Isn’t there any other way out of pain besides medication, no way to avoid or delay an operation?

 Yes, there is!
 Put a stop to arthrosis.
 These days, there are good options for living an active life with arthrosis.
 In many cases, an orthosis can help reduce the pain – and help you regain your quality of life.
-With the help of an appropriate orthosis, surgery can often be avoided.
+Thanks to the appropriate orthosis, surgery can often be avoided.
 This website will tell you what you need to know about osteoarthritis of the knee.
-You will also find tips and information that will help you live your life with this condition on your own terms.
+You will also find tips and information that will help you live your life with this disease on your own terms.

 Devices for osteoarthritis of the knee

 If you have arthrosis, an Ottobock orthosis can help alleviate pain and reduce the strain on your knee joints.

 Symptoms of osteoarthritis of the knee